 The HBB gene provides instructions for making a protein called beta-globin.
 Beta-globin is a component (subunit) of a larger protein called hemoglobin, which is located inside red blood cells.
-In adults, hemoglobin normally consists of four protein subunits: two subunits of beta-globin and two subunits of a protein called alpha-globin, which is produced from another gene called HBA.
-Each of these protein subunits is attached (bound) to an iron-containing molecule called heme; each heme contains an iron molecule in its center that can bind to one oxygen molecule.
+In adults, hemoglobin consists of four protein subunits: usually two subunits of beta-globin and two subunits of a protein called alpha-globin, which is produced from another gene called HBA.
+Each of these protein subunits is attached (bound) to an iron-containing molecule called heme; the iron in the center of each heme can bind to one oxygen molecule.
 Hemoglobin within red blood cells binds to oxygen molecules in the lungs.
 These cells then travel through the bloodstream and deliver oxygen to tissues throughout the body.

 Health Conditions Related to Genetic Changes

-Nearly 400 mutations in the HBB gene have been found to cause beta thalassemia.
-Most of the mutations involve a change in a single DNA building block (nucleotide) within or near the HBB gene.
-Other mutations insert or delete a small number of nucleotides in the HBB gene.
+Hundreds of variants (also known as mutations) in the HBB gene have been found to cause beta thalassemia.
+Most of the variants involve a change in a single DNA building block (nucleotide) within or near the HBB gene.
+Other variants insert or delete a small number of nucleotides in the HBB gene.

-HBB gene mutations that decrease beta-globin production result in a condition called beta-plus (β+) thalassemia.
-Mutations that prevent cells from producing any beta-globin result in beta-zero (β0) thalassemia.
+HBB gene variants that decrease beta-globin production result in a condition called beta-plus (β+) thalassemia.
+Variants that prevent cells from producing any beta-globin result in beta-zero (β0) thalassemia.

 Problems with the subunits that make up hemoglobin, including low levels of beta-globin, reduce or eliminate the production of this molecule.
 A lack of hemoglobin disrupts the normal development of red blood cells.
 A shortage of mature red blood cells can reduce the amount of oxygen that is delivered to tissues to below what is needed to satisfy the body's energy needs.
 A lack of oxygen in the body's tissues can lead to poor growth, organ damage, and other health problems associated with beta thalassemia.More About This Health Condition